mnielsen/notes-on-writing/notes_on_writing.md

   _rough_ notes.
 I'm writing them to help improve my polished pieces of writing.
 They're not intended as models of prose in themselves.

+**Advice on writing is really advice on the psychology of reading:**
+  Advice on writing is sometimes written in a tough-sounding, objective style.
+"Avoid adverbs".
+"Avoid needless words".
+  Justifications for these rules are couched in terms of generalities about what makes good writing.
+But good writing is not an intrinsic property of the text.
+Instead, it's a quality of the relationship between reader and what is written.
+And so good advice on writing is really about how to change that relationship to achieve the author's desired end.
+In some sense, we're build up a _theory_ of that relationship, a psychology of reading.
+And the better our theory of that psychology, the better our writing.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the